lsst/rsp_lsst_io/docs/guides/times-square/authoring/authoring-howto.rst

 .. figure:: screenshots/parameters-cell.png
    :alt: Screenshot of a notebook where the first code cell has a Python comment that says "Parameters cell."

    The beginnings of a notebook for Times Square.
-The first code cell, labeled ``[1]`` has a Python commend to remind authors that this cell is used by Times Square for setting parameters.
+The first code cell, labeled ``[1]`` has a Python comment to remind authors that this cell is used by Times Square for setting parameters.
    You can add Markdown prose cells before the parameters cell.
 This notebook has a Markdown cell with the notebook's title.

 4. Develop the notebook's content